 Step 3: Look at your website statistics to terms where you are now found!

 Do not forget to take a look at your website statistics.
 Google Analytics will support you for this.

-In your statistics you see the words and combinations of words, pages or posts where the current visitors enter your site.
-Make sure these keywords are on your list in any case as you can use them as an inspiration to come with expansions and new words.
+In your statistics, you see the words and combinations of words, pages or posts where the current visitors enter your site.
+Make sure these keywords are on your list in any case as you can use them as an inspiration to come up with expansions and new words.
 Please note that you are now being discovered by these words, but it does not necessarily mean they are the best keywords.